 If after this time you feel the animal is the right match, please contact the adoption coordinator with your decision at [email protected] no later than 24 hours after the meeting.

-For Cat Adoptions
+For Cat and Critter Adoptions

-For kittens under the age of 6 months, we prefer for an adoption with a feline companion.
+For kittens under the age of six months, we prefer for an adoption with a feline companion.
 Kittens require stimulation and interaction with other cats/kittens for healthy social development.
 Kittens that remain with a littermate or cat companion, tend to be happier and healthier.
 The kitten will be better socialized than a kitten that is isolated from other felines at an early age.

 If all parties, the adoption committee, foster family, and prospective adoptive family, are in favour of the adoption, and this is not a same-day cat adoption, you can pick up your new family member the following day, or arrange a mutually beneficial time with the foster home.
 We do request that you apply only when you are ready to take your new pet home, and we ask animals to go home within a week from your “meet and greet”.
 Please be prepared for your new pet, with food, a bed, toys, and bowls, before he/she comes home.